Selecting time-series hyperparameters with the artificial jackknife: Methodology

-where $p \leq t_0 \leq T-1$.
-This estimator measures the average loss of one step ahead pseudo out-of-sample predictions computed at regular intervals.
-Differently from the in-sample estimator, the conditioning set for the coefficients estimation is not the same used for measuring the model accuracy.
+overcomes this limitation by using forecasts generated on the basis of an expanding and backward-looking information set, starting from $p \leq t_0 \leq T-1$. \end{definition}

-The pseudo out-of-sample error can be extended to forecast horizons larger than one.
-However, this is not necessary to select the hyperparameters, when long run predictions are calculated iteratively from the one step ahead forecast.
-When the model is correctly specified, producing iterative forecasts is more efficient than horizon-specific models.
-However, the main downturn is that the latter are more robust to misspecification \citep{marcellino2006comparison}.\footnote{See also \cite{bhansali1997direct}, \cite{liu1996model}, \cite{weiss1991multi} and \cite{clark2005evaluating} for more details.} For simplicity, this paper focuses only on the one-step ahead forecast, wherein iterative and direct forecasts are identical.
-Implicitly, this approach is also consistent with iterative forecast methods.
+\begin{remark} The pseudo out-of-sample error can be extended to forecast horizons larger than one, but this is not further explored in the manuscript.
+When long run predictions are calculated iteratively from the one step ahead forecast, it is not necessary to generalise \cref{ch1:def:ooserror} to handle longer horizons.
+The latter would need to be modified only in the case of direct forecast.
+It is important to stress that when the model is correctly specified, producing iterative forecasts is more efficient than computing horizon-specific ones.
+However, the latter are more robust to misspecification \citep{marcellino2006comparison}.
+For simplicity, this paper focusses only on the one-step ahead forecast, wherein iterative and direct forecasts are identical.
+Implicitly, this approach is also consistent with iterative forecast methods targetting longer horizons. \end{remark}

-Unfortunately, the pseudo out-of-sample error can be either overconfident or underconfident depending on the time periods used for estimating and validating the model.
-This paper uses jackknife \citep{quenouille1956notes, tukey1958bias} to improve the estimator.
-Generally speaking, jackknife averages out the pseudo out-of-sample errors computed on a series of partitions generated from the data.
-Let $\mathscr{J}$ be a generic family of sets of pairs wherein the coordinates for each item $(i, t)$ are $1 \leq i \leq n$ and $1 \leq t \leq T$.
-The generic jackknife pseudo out-of-sample error is
+Unfortunately, the pseudo out-of-sample error can be either over or under confident depending on the time periods used for estimating and validating the model.
+This can be overcome using estimators based on the average of pseudo out-of-sample errors computed on a series of data subsamples.
+The article generates these partitions using time-series generalisations of the jackknife \citep{quenouille1956notes, tukey1958bias}.
+The generic jackknife error in \cref{ch1:def:jackerror} is an estimator that can accommodate for different jackknife partitioning algorithms.

+\begin{definition}[Generic jackknife error] Let $\mathscr{J}$ be an indexed family of sets such that each element contains ordered pairs $(i,t)$ with $1 \leq i \leq n$ and $0 \leq t \leq T$.
+The generic jackknife pseudo out-of-sample error

 where $\vect{Y}^{-j}$ is the $n \times T$ matrix such that